Drake Seemingly Responds To Metro Boomin Over 'Her Loss' Shade

 On Sunday (Dec.
 3), Drake appeared to respond to Metro Boomin’s remarks regarding streaming figures and award show politics.

-In a deleted post on Twitter, the beatmaker discussed the DSP success of his sophomore studio album compared to Drake and 21 Savage’s joint project.
+In a deleted post on Twitter the previous day (Dec.
+2), the beatmaker discussed the DSP success of his sophomore studio album compared to Drake and 21 Savage’s joint project.
 He stated, “Her Loss keeps winning Rap Album of the Year over [HEROES & VILLIANS].
 Proof that award shows are just politics and not for me.
 [I don’t care] about awards.
 Honestly, the true award and REWARD is knowing that the music I spend so much time on brings joy to people’s everyday lives.”

 Drake seemingly addressed Metro’s comments on Instagram by quoting JAY-Z’s “Heart of the City (Ain’t No Love).”
 The post read, “Damn, little mans, I’m just tryin’ to do me/ If the record’s two mil’, I’m just tryin’ to move three.”